jpease/timogin/manual/in/screen.markdown

 *Do their desires align with what the role is likely to offer?
 If a match doesn't seem obvious, follow up questions are better than assumptions.*

+5. **Tell me about a difficult time in your life, professional or personal.
+How did you get through it and what did you learn?**

+    {: .note-title }
-    **Question Break**
+    >   **Question Break**
+    >
-    I find this a good point to pause and ask myself, How are things going?
+    >   I find this a good point to pause and ask myself, How are things going?
+    >

-    If the person is obviously not a fit for the role, politely thank them for their time and bring the call to a close.
+    >   If the person is obviously not a fit for the role, politely thank them for
+    >   their time and bring the call to a close.
+    >

-    Otherwise, based on what you've learned thus far, take a few moments to share with the candidate why you think they might be excited about the role and the company.
+    >   Otherwise, based on what you've learned thus far, take a few moments to
+    >   share with the candidate why you think they might be excited about the role
+    >   and the company.

-5. **What made you decide to look for a new job now?**
+6. **What made you decide to look for a new job now?**
 *Are they still employed?
 Were they laid off?
 If they were let go with cause (a.k.a. fired), don't write them off.
 We probably all know of some good people who were fired for reasons that shouldn't prevent them from being considered.